Now that you know how to make Easy Salted Caramel Sauce, let’s make this decadent Salted Caramel Chocolate Cake!

 I bake myself a birthday cake every year and this year I wanted something sinfully decadent.
-At first I thought it would be chocolate (my favorite)… then I started dreaming of something drenched in salted caramel… finally I decided to full on treat myself and create a cake that featured BOTH.
+At first I thought it would be death by chocolate cake (one of my favorites), but then I started dreaming of something drenched in gooey salted caramel…

-So, without further ado, meet my 29th birthday cake: Salted Caramel Chocolate Cake.
+Finally, I decided to full on treat myself and create a cake that features BOTH!
+So, without further ado, meet my 29th birthday dessert: Salted Caramel Chocolate Cake.

 Isn’t she just a knock out?! ↓